judus/minimal-framework/README.md

 Minimal is a web application framework for PHP.

 ##### NOTE
-This is version v0.*, changes are to expect
+This is version v0.*, changes are to be expected

 ## Requirements